Reserve Your Place

 The Details

-Location: Our workshops are hosted in the beautiful studio at the Little Flower Farm, Cradley.
+Location: Our workshops are held in the beautiful studio at the Little Flower Farm in Cradley.
 Previously known as the Blue-Ginger Gallery & Café.
-This is a beautiful, light, and airy space surrounded by the tools of Jemima’s floristry.
+This is a beautiful, light, and airy space surrounded by Jemima’s floristry tools.
 You can’t help but be creatively inspired here!

 Parking: There is plenty of well-signposted parking available on site.